mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Let's make the same call as we did before: `grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''`

-Now we should get our expected OK response;
+Now you should get the OK as a response;

 ```
 ➜ memstore-dotnet grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''